AnasOuassine/Mobile-project/README.md

 ---

-Cine is your movie guide.
+AppMovie is your movie guide.
 The fastest and easiest way to find Movies, Actors and Series on your device.
 Know about ratings and reviews from The Movie Database (TMDb).

 ![Cine: The Movie Guide](./resources/demo.png)